What is Local Housing Allowance?

 - non-resident carer (or team of carers) who regularly stays overnight to provide care to you or another household member because of a disability

 You can use the LHA Direct website to calculate the maximum number of bedrooms you are entitled to.

 The area in which you live

 If you are under 35, single and childless, you are generally only entitled to the standard rate for a single bedroom in shared accommodation (the ‘shared accommodation rate’).
 This is lower than the rate for a one bedroom property and applies even if you cannot find shared accommodation in your area and are living alone.

-There are some circumstances where the shared accommodation rate does not apply even if you are under 35.
-These include:
+There are some circumstances where the shared accommodation rate does not apply even if you are under 35, including if you:

-- you are under the age of 22 and used to be in care,
+- are under the age of 25 and used to be in care

-- you share with another adult who is a member of your family (known as a non-dependant).
+- share with another adult who is a member of your family (known as a non-dependant)

 See our pages on Housing benefit changes for more details.